Reputation is key to success for landlords and property managers. Studies show that 89% of renters ...

-- Ads: You’ll find advertisements on many a website, but if the ads outweigh the content, you're better off staying away.
+- Too many ads: You’ll find advertisements on many a website, but if the ads outweigh the content, you're better off staying away.

-- Links: Just like with ads, links are common and expected on webpages, but a legitimate site will not let them overshadow the content.
+- Too many links, especially irrelevant ones: Just like with ads, links are common and expected on webpages, but a legitimate site will not let them overshadow the content.

-PPC stands for “pills, porn, and casinos.”
+PPC in this case does not stand for Pay Per Click.
+Instead, it stands for “pills, porn, and casinos.”
 Take a look at the page: if its content focuses on some sort of miracle drug, graphic sexual videos/images, or gambling, then you know it’s not a neighborhood you want to be associated with.